Psychiatric Crisis Department

 - If you do not live in Franklin County and are not connected with a Nationwide Children’s Behavioral Health provider, please call your county psychiatric crisis line or current behavioral health care provider for help in determining the best response.

-- If you do not know your county's crisis line and you or your child need immediate help due to having suicidal thoughts, go to your local emergency room, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or reach the Crisis Text Line by texting “START” to 741-741.
+- If you do not know your county's crisis line and you or your child need immediate help due to having suicidal thoughts, go to your local emergency room, call the 988 Suicide & Crisis Lifeline at 988 or reach the Crisis Text Line by texting “START” to 741-741.

 What to Expect at The Psychiatric Crisis Department

-- You will be greeted by security when you arrive at the Psychiatric Crisis Department.
+- You will be greeted by a member of Protective Services when you arrive at the Psychiatric Crisis Department.
 You will need to present your driver’s license and insurance card.

 - You will go through a magnetometer (metal detector).
 Weapons are not allowed in the Psychiatric Crisis Department.
 Nationwide Children’s Hospital is a weapons free zone.
 Visitors are prohibited from possessing/carrying weapons in any Nationwide Children’s facility.

 - Staff will guide you to the appropriate area, gather information about why you are there and complete an evaluation.

-- You will then go to the waiting area and wait for the mental health professional.
+- You will then go to the waiting area and wait for a mental health professional to assist you.

-- Patients are seen based on acuity (severity of the situation) and not on a first-come, first-served basis.
+- Patients are seen based on acuity (severity of the situation), and not on a first-come, first-served basis.
 There could be wait times.